leighayanid/adonis-js-playground/topics/loopback.md

 * April 28, 2017
 - Tried connecting loopback test project to a mongodb database using connector-mongodb-loopback
 - Successfully connected the sample project to a mongodb database
-	- npm install -g connector-mongodb-loopback //this installs the connector to the project
+	- npm install -g loopback-connector-mongodb //this installs the connector to the project